Upgrade Log Collectors When Panorama Is Not Internet-Connected

 - ClickOKto start the upload or installation.

-- (FIPS-CC mode only) Re-onboard your Dedicated Log Collector to Panorama management.Upgrading a Dedicated Log Collector in FIPS-CC mode requires you to reset the secure connection status if you added the Dedicated Log Collector to Panorama management while the Dedicated Log Collector was running a PAN-OS 10.2 release.You do not need to re-onboard the Dedicated Log Collector added to Panorama management while the Dedicated Log Collector was running a PAN-OS 10.0 or earlier release.
+- (FIPS-CC mode only) Upgrade Panorama and Managed Devices in FIPS-CC Mode.Upgrading a Dedicated Log Collector in FIPS-CC mode requires you to reset the secure connection status if you added the Dedicated Log Collector to Panorama management while the Dedicated Log Collector was running a PAN-OS 11.1 release.You do not need to re-onboard the Dedicated Log Collector added to Panorama management while the Dedicated Log Collector was running a PAN-OS 10.0 or earlier release.

-- Regenerate or re-import all certificates to adhere to OpenSSL Security Level 2.On upgrade to PAN-OS 10.2, it is required that all certificates meet the following minimum requirements:
+- (PAN-OS 10.2 and later releases) Regenerate or re-import all certificates to adhere to OpenSSL Security Level 2.This step is required if you upgrade from PAN-OS 10.1 or earlier release to PAN-OS 11.0.
+Skip this step if you upgrade from PAN-OS 10.2 and have already regenerated or re-imported your certificates.It is required that all certificates meet the following minimum requirements:

 - RSA 2048 bits or greater, or ECDSA 256 bits or greater